Tanbaly Tas Petroglyphs

 Tourist Attraction

-To get to the Tanbaly Tas petroglyphs, you need to drive into the national park via Checkpoint 1 from the village of Shengeldy.
+To reach the Tanbaly Tas Petroglyphs, you must enter the national park through Checkpoint 1 from the village of Shengeldy.

 Arba Travel